 The Senate morphs into a courtroom with the Chief Justice of the United States (that’s John Roberts) presiding.
 In theory, the Constitution allows the Senate to ignore articles of impeachment altogether, but the Senate rules say that the trial is mandatory and must commence immediately.
 Senators, serving as jurors, hear evidence from both the House prosecution and the president’s defense team (which in Trump’s case will probably be Rudy Giuliani in handcuffs and a plastic skeleton in a Brooks Brothers suit), and then vote on the president’s guilt.
 It takes two-thirds of the Senate (67 members) to convict the president of impeachment.
 Any less, and the president is acquitted.
 If 67 Senators vote to convict, then the president has been removed from office.

 Nope!
-The House will decide how long to spend on its inquiry, and the Senate will then decide how long its trial will last.
+Once the House votes, the Senate will then decide how long its trial will last.

 This might have been worth worrying about if Trump hadn’t been caught trying to subvert the 2020 election…but since the crime Trump got caught committing was about hurting Democrats in the next election, seems kind of silly not to impeach him out of fear that it will hurt Democrats in the next election.